Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 This 10% rate has a built-in expiration: Section 122 limits presidential tariff authority to 150 days, meaning the tariff expires approximately July 24, 2026 without congressional renewal.

 Preparations of Vegetables, Fruit, Nuts from China are also subject to Section 301 tariffs, which range from 25% to 100% depending on the specific product classification.
 Section 301 tariffs were not affected by the Supreme Court ruling and remain in full effect.
-Combined with the Section 122 base rate, importers may face effective rates of 35% or more.
+Combined with the 10% Section 122 base rate, importers may face effective rates of about 35% or more.

 Key products in HTS Chapter 20 imported from China include Canned tomatoes, Frozen french fries, Fruit jams, Orange juice, Pickles, and Roasted peanuts.